 Playing a game of toss with your kids is a popular summer pastime, and we’ve all found ourselves lugging way too many bags or suitcases up a flight of stairs to our hotel room.
 However, those simple activities can also land you in the doctor’s office.

 “That’s when injuries happen most often – you’re either lifting or pushing or carrying things in awkward positions that the body wasn’t designed to lift in,” Dr. Koch warns.
-“It can lead to inflammation or it could end up being something more serious like a rotator cuff tear.”
+“It can lead to inflammation, or it could end up being something more serious, like a rotator cuff tear.”

 Another common injury is a torn labrum, which is the cartilage that lines and reinforces the ball and socket joint of the shoulder.
 The labrum contributes to shoulder stability.
 When torn, this can lead to partial or complete shoulder dislocation.

-“Often times, that can be injured with an instability episode from a fall – either from a height or a traction injury where someone’s trying to hold on to a rope, like in watersports with skiing and wakeboarding,” Dr. Watson explains.
+“Oftentimes, that can be injured with an instability episode from a fall – either from a height or a traction injury where someone’s trying to hold on to a rope, like in watersports with skiing and wakeboarding,” Dr. Watson explains.
 “We’ve also had a few patients with injuries around the water just getting in and out of a boat at the dock, where they have that outstretched arm to catch themselves.”

 Just like the other common summer injuries listed above, treatment for shoulder injuries varies based on the severity, ranging from rest and physical therapy to cortisone injections or surgery.

-And unfortunately, some injuries are just unavoidable.
+But unfortunately, some injuries are just unavoidable.
 If rest, ice, compression and elevation don’t lead to an improvement after a few days or if you’re experiencing more debilitating symptoms, seeking professional help is a must.